 Edit123 - sound mix

-Studio Something started way earlier but for me the project spanned across 8 weeks, working closely with creative director Emma Lally every step of the way.
+Studio Something started way earlier but for me the project spanned 8 weeks, working closely with creative director Emma Lally every step of the way.

 While we started digging through more than 4 hours of footage (that Lewis - our researcher - handpicked for us from the BBC archive) we also had to think of how we could make these work.
 At this stage we didn't have a clear narrative in place, just themes that we would like to explore and loose categories (pacemaking, beat building, boogie wonderland, heartbreak and so on).
 I guess this is the nature of a project based on archive footage, you don't know what treasures you'll come across.